 I've worked in various roles at Unilever, and I currently work as a Corporate Audit Director.
 My team’s job is to reassure the Company that the key risks are understood and being managed effectively.

 I joined the Board in July 2019.
 I’d always known pensions were important, but the changes to the Fund made me think more deeply about how the changes will affect not just me, but other Fund members and our families.
-So, when the Company asked me to become a Trustee, I was pleased to accept.

 As part of my Trustee role, I'm currently Chair of the Audit and Risk Committee.